isc-projects/kea/CONTRIBUTING.md

 a bit of DHCP protocol or C++ programming knowledge, but they're definitely all doable.
 If in doubt, ask on kea-dev list for suggestions or guidance.

+## A bit of a legal warning

+With the modern open source movement, it is very easy to contribute patches and people often don't think about the legal mechanism behind those.
+Is the code you're about to contribute really yours?
+If you're working for a company and you developed it during your work hours, it's likely to be owned by the company you work for.
+Are they OK with you contributing this?
+Are they OK with the fact that this will be open source and other users and companies, even possibly a competitor, may use it?

+Kea adopted Developer Certificate of Origin, which is a nice half a page document by Linux foundation.
+You can read it [here](https://developercertificate.org/).
+By contributing your patch, you confirm that you follow and agree with DCO.

 ## Writing a patch

 Before you start working on a patch or a new feature, it is a good idea to discuss it first with Kea